Grief at Christmas

 Once these factors are identified, the bereaved can decide what would be best in dealing with grief at Christmas.
 There are many ways this can be done including honoring the loved one lost or creating new family traditions.

-It's OK to be sad when you miss someone you love.
+It's okay to be sad when you miss someone you love.
 It's only natural to feel the grief and heartache associated with being alone.
 When you start feeling overwhelmed by the holidays:

-• Go to the cemetery or other resting place
+• Go to the cemetery or resting place.

 Hold a Memorial Service